stanislavkhatko/lara-jwt-vue-rest/README.md

 # Development approaches
-There are many ways to implement requested task.
-The frontend of the app could be separated into a Nuxt.js app and hosted separately.
-Also even being a monolith solution root or predefined web path of Laravel could have 'Users' SPA with own vue-routing system.
+The frontend of the app better be separated into a Nuxt.js app and hosted separately.
+Also even by being a monolith solution, a root or predefined web paths of Laravel could have 'Users' SPA with own vue-routing system.
 I'll take the last approach for the sake of mono repo development.

 ## Missing parts
 - refresh token functionality
 - extend ttl for jwt token
-- proper error validation in multiple places
+- ~~proper error validation in multiple places~~
-- Added basic test environment for frontend and simple tests for Login and appStore components.
-Missing mocks and proper test coverage.
+- Add mocks and proper test coverage for frontend.